 So true in Columbia’s need!

 The Last Broadside” struck a chord and created a national sensation, at least north of the Mason-Dixon Line.
-Such was its popularity, that it was set to music by Frederick Buckley, a well-known figure in the American musical theater of the day.
+Such was its popularity, that it was set to music by Frederick Buckley, a well-known figure in American musical theater.
 Beach followed the poem with another, titled “Our Monitor,” no doubt prompted by the U.S. Navy’s answer to the Merrimac.

 “The Last Broadside” brought fame to Beach, and that, together with the influence of William Cullen Bryant, may well have influenced New York’s Appleton publishing house to take her Spanish epic, which was coming to completion.